MISSION STATEMENT CRITERIA AND VALUES:

 1) Enhance self-realization

-3) Foster new understanding of minority issues that focus on racial, ethnic and gender discrimination both in the United States and abroad
+3) Foster new understanding of minority issues that focus on racial, ethnic and gender discrimination both here and abroad

 4) Empower youth to build healthy inner foundations

 5) Educate to gain further insight into healthy social/emotional living

 6) Shed new light on religious, spiritual, sexual, and cultural differences and issues

 7) Build respect and tolerance for cultural and sexual expression and identity in a world that is experiencing rapid globalization

 8) Explore the widening gap between the values this country was founded on and the values we present to the world today

 Such works benefit the local and global community by enhancing self-realization, supporting peace and social justice, and building respect for cultural expression and identity.